gchwalik/pawsitive/README.md

 Reactive dogs generally have similar triggers - children, other dogs, loud noises - and Pawsitive aggregates notes about which locations have which triggers and when they might occur.

 ## Dependencies

+These should be the only dependencies required to launch the app, as it's wrapped in docker:
 - docker
 - make

+Please make an issue to update this doc if I have any dependencies missing.

 ## How to launch the app